Each book will help a child appreciate and understand a person they know with special needs.

 A few weeks after this play-date, I started thinking about how we all know someone who has special needs—whether it be physical, mental, or emotional—and how we are not always sure of the best ways to answer young children’s questions about these needs at an age appropriate level.
 Then I realized that children learn a lot from picture books, so I took My Brother Brandon and used it to create a unique way for people to make a customized book about others they know with special needs.

 When a child spends time with someone who has special needs or a disability at an early age, their connection with people in general who have special needs becomes more natural.
 These books help facilitate that kind of connection; they can be created for a son, brother, friend, or anyone you know with special needs.
 They can be titled, for example, My Friend Bob, My Sister Erin….
 You can “write” your own custom story by creating up to two custom characters, uploading two pictures, and filling out a questionnaire then choosing from drop-down options that best describe the child you’ve chosen to write about.
 At the end of the process, you can order a beautiful hardcover or softcover book for yourself or as a gift for family members or friends.
-You even have the option of ordering a pdf version of the book, so you can have an online version on your phone at any moment when faced with a situation where a child may be staring or shying away from your child or someone you know.
-You can also use this pdf to print out copies if you want to read the book to your child's class.
+You even have the option of ordering a e-book version of the book, so you can have an online version on your phone at any moment when faced with a situation where a child may be staring or shying away from your child or someone you know.